Ilanad/docs.getcloudify.org/content/cli/logs.md

 ### Purge

-Usage: `cfy logs purge`
+Usage: `cfy logs purge [options] -f`

 {{% gsNote title="Warning" %}}
 USE WITH CARE!
+Log files in Cloudify manager are rotated.
+This is a safety measure in case the disk space on the manager runs out for some reason.
 {{% /gsNote %}}

-Purge all log files on the manager
+Purge all log files on the manager.

 #### Required flags